jutunen/custom-menu-wrapper/README.md

 ### heading-class

-Defines the name of the class that shall be assigned to heading when the menu is opened.
+Defines the name of the class that will be assigned to heading when the menu is opened.

-The class shall be removed from heading when the menu is closed.
+The class will be removed from heading when the menu is closed.

 This attribute can be used to change the heading style when the menu is toggled.